The 90% Project: The vaccine roll-out in rural communities - NZ Herald

 But one professor has called for vaccination and testing data in rural areas to determine if there were "inequities or disparities" in the vaccine rollout.

-Poutiri Trust general manager Kirsty Maxwell-Crawford said the vaccine uptake during alert levels 3 and 4 had "increased significantly".
+Poutiri Trust general manager Kirsty Maxwell-Crawford said the uptake during alert level 3 and 4 had "increased significantly".

 But now that people were going back to school and work, the next challenge was making sure vaccinations were accessible in "everybody's day-to-day lives".

-"We've started to do vaccinations outside of business hours and also walk-in vaccinations now."
+"We've started to do vaccinations outside of business hours and walk-in vaccinations."

 "It was never about launching into this on our own – it was about being able to extend our nursing workforce to work in partnership with other Hauora organisations across the Western Bay.